rafifgen/wafcontrol-install/README.md

 Removing Nginx or PostgreSQL may break other applications and cause irreversible data loss.
 If you remove them anyway, the responsibility is entirely yours.

+This BASH uninstall removes only the files and components added by WAFControl and does not modify NGINX or PostgreSQL (or any other system services).
+If PostgreSQL already existed on your server or contains data you want to remove, you must handle/remove it manually if needed.
-The OWASP WAFControl project and its contributors are not responsible for data loss caused by manual or forced removal of system services.
+The OWASP WAFControl project and its contributors are not responsible for any data loss caused by manual or forced removal of system services.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/wafcontrol/install/refs/heads/main/uninstall.sh -o uninstall.sh